aiven/devportal/.vale/README.rst

 In the ``.vale/tests/sentence_case_title_good.rst`` file, some titles are being treated as errors, when one would not expect it.
 For instance, the title ``Not Aiven`` is an eror, but the title ``Aiven®`` is OK, and longer titles with names in them (that is, capitalised dictionary words) are OK.

 I'm going to leave this for the moment and concentrate on other things, and come back to it later to see if I can either work out what is going on, or work out a minimal test case.

+It is possible that this may be related to `Vale issue 410`_

 Missing documentation for dictionary ``append``
 -----------------------------------------------